foliovision/fv-wordpress-flowplayer/readme.txt

 Also for Internet Explorer, it's not recommended to use MPEG-4 Visual or MPEG-4 Part 2 video stream codecs.

 = How do I fix the bad metadata (moov) position? =

+This means that the video information (such as what codecs are used) is not stored at the beginning of the file.
+In our experience, video with bad meta data position might be slow to load in Flash engine (check some browser which doesn't play MP4 format in Flash - like Opera) and Firefox.
+Although Safary and iOS (iPAd, iPhone) may play it just fine.

 If you are using Mac, try Lillipot (just remember to rename the file back to .mp4 extension): http://www.qtbridge.com/lillipot/lillipot.html